 Mini Goldendoodle Health Problems And Concerns

-As with all dogs, the Mini Goldendoodle is prone to certain genetic throwbacks from their golden retriever and poodle heritage.
+As with all dog breeds, the Mini Goldendoodle is prone to certain genetic throwbacks and health issues from their golden retriever and poodle heritage.
 A good responsible breeder will ensure proper health clearances to make any of these deficiencies rare in the puppies they produce.

-Puppy mills and backyard breeders will have a higher occurrence of the following disorders:
+Puppy mills and backyard breeders will have a higher occurrence of the following health conditions and disorders:

 Mini Goldendoodles have L-shaped ear canals covered by floppy ears that are a breeding ground for bacterial infections, especially after getting wet.
 Periodic ear cleaning and inspection should be placed on the schedule and after every bath or swim.
 Prepared ear cleaning kits are available at most pet stores and veterinarians.

 Large breed dogs suffer from this genetic disease and can pass the malaise to their smaller descendants.
 Hip dysplasia is a result of a malformed hip socket and in the elbow, it is caused by an abnormal growth pattern.
 This results in a weakened joint.
 Symptoms of dysplasia in your Mini Goldendoodle can be lameness or stiff joints and can result in arthritis.